You are currently viewing How to disable root User Login on centos

 usermod -aG sudo newuser ##Debian/Ubuntu

-In case the above command throws an error, this means that the sudo group does not exist.
+If the above command throws an error, the sudo group does not exist.
 In some distributions, the group used to grant sudo privileges may vary or have a different name.
 To further determine the group used for granting sudo privileges run the following command:

 sudo visudo